 Experts say it would take drinking “gallons and gallons” of water in a very short time to cause water poisoning.
 The expert opinion on how much water to drink a day is to only drink as much as you can sweat out, and always drink only as much as your kidneys can process.
 If your urine is almost clear you should cut back on the amount of water you’re drinking.
 Listen to your body and don’t drink more than you feel comfortable.

 - If you are hungry and want a snack go drink two 8 oz glasses of water and wait 15 minutes.
 If you are still hungry then your body needs food and you should have a healthy snack, if not good for you!
 You just saved yourself some calories, use that surplus to enjoy a nice glass of wine with dinner or to shave 200 calories or more off your daily total.

-- Drink two to three 8 oz glasses of water or one 24 oz water bottle before you eat breakfast, lunch and dinner.
+- How many bottles of water should you drink per day?
+Drink two to three 8 oz bottles or glasses of water or one 24 oz water bottle before you eat breakfast, lunch and dinner.
 You will be fuller and eat less, therefore saving calories.
 Ideally we should all only eat 75% of what is on our plates anyway.

 - Tea counts!!
 Going to Starbucks with your friends?
 Order a tea!!
 You can count it as water and your beverage will be zero calories.
 Most independent coffee houses have their own specialty teas, once I had a coconut tea, it was so delicious and much better than my husband’s 500+ calorie coffee drink!

 Once you start drinking a gallon of water a day you will notice you are more thirsty and will actually crave it and your body will help you along if you can stick to it for a week or two.

 Our bodies need water to stay cool and hydrated, you will also notice clearer skin, stronger hair and nails and best of all water fills you up and it is zero calories!

 My other three tips for people who are starting their weight loss journey: